What is the GreenScreen® List Translator?

 The GreenScreen® List Translator is an abbreviated version of the full GreenScreen method that can be automated.
 It is based only on the hazard lists that inform the GreenScreen method.
 The GreenScreen® List Translator maps authoritative and screening hazard lists, including GHS country classifications, to GreenScreen hazard classifications.
 It can quickly rule out known chemicals of concern and help to identify those chemicals that are best suited for a full GreenScreen® assessment.

 Searching authoritative and screening hazard lists can be monotonous and time-intensive.
 The time needed to search for chemicals and their associated hazard classifications and Benchmark scores can be greatly reduced through automation.
-CPA partners with Healthy Building Network in the development of their Pharos database, and with The Wercs in the development of their GreenWERCS database by integrating the GS List Translator into their software tools.
-There is also the ChemHAT database, a chemical screening tool based on the GreenScreen® List Translator.
+CPA partnered with Healthy Building Network (HBN) to integrate the GreenScreen List Translator into HBN's on-line Pharos database.

 While results from full GreenScreen® assessments are considered more comprehensive and reliable than results from the GreenScreen® List Translator only, use of the GreenScreen® List Translator can provide a quick assessment of chemicals that are known by regulatory, authoritative and/or expert bodies to have particular hazard characteristics.